Stanari: Physical geography

 The municipality is located in the basin of the Ukrina river in the area of Krnjin and is characterized by a mostly lowland hilly terrain configuration with a minimum altitude of 138 m (Brestovo) and a maximum altitude of 343 m (Radnja Donja).
 The municipality of Stanari has three hilly peaks with an altitude of more than 300 m, located on three different sides of the territorial unit of the municipality of Stanari.

 Political geography

-The municipality is located in the northeastern part of Republika Srpska on coordinates of eastern longitude 17°49′46″ and 44°44′50″ north latitude and borders the city of Doboj, and the municipalities of Derventa, Prnjavor, Teslić and Tešanj.
+The municipality is located in the northern part of Republika Srpska on coordinates of eastern longitude 17°49′46″ and 44°44′50″ north latitude and borders the city of Doboj, and the municipalities of Derventa, Prnjavor, Teslić and Tešanj.
 It is one of the smaller municipalities of Republika Srpska, with an area of 160.96 km2.
 The area of the territory of the makes 0,643% of the total territory of the Republika Srpska.